zenstruck/foundry/README.md

 // get a random object that has been persisted
 $post = PostFactory::random(); // returns Post|Proxy

+// or automatically persist a new random object if none exists
+$post = PostFactory::randomOrCreate();

 // get a random set of objects that have been persisted
 $posts = PostFactory::randomSet(4); // array containing 4 "Post|Proxy" objects